magnussmed/unoeuro-deployment/README.md

 <br><br>
 Then let's begin...
 <br><br>
-Get in the right folder:
+Get in the right folder on the remote server:
 ```bash
 cd /var/www/SIMPLY_SITE_DOMAIN
 ```